Tutorial | 11 minutes

 I mean, it’s never too late to start with SEO, but it’s also never too early.

-If you start creating great blog articles from the early stages, after you’ve done your content research, you will be in a much better position a few months later.
+If you start creating great blog articles from the early stages, you will be in a much better position a few months later, after you’ve done your content research.

-As we discussed in the second chapter of this guide, there are a few relevant communities in the crypto ecosystem.
+As we discussed in the second chapter of this guide, a few relevant communities in the crypto ecosystem exist.

 Each site has different audiences that prefer a specific voice or tone.
 The approach you use on Linkedin might not work on Reddit.